GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 - Now you can configure the style of `AttachmentMediaActivity`
 - Added `streamUiLoadingView`, `streamUiEmptyStateView` and `streamUiLoadingMoreView` attributes to `ChannelListView` and `ChannelListViewStyle`
 - Added possibility to customize `ChannelListView` using `streamUiChannelListViewStyle`.
 Check `StreamUi.ChannelListView` style.
+- Added `edgeEffectColor` attribute to `ChannelListView` and `ChannelListViewStyle` to allow configuring edge effect color.

 ### ⚠️ Changed